-A therapy dog provides affection and comfort to people in facilities such as hospitals, nursing homes, assisted-living, hospice, shelters, schools, libraries, and physical therapy centers.
+THERAPY DOGS are trained to provide affection, comfort and love to a wide variety of people in facilities such as hospitals, retirement homes, nursing homes, schools, libraries, hospices, shelters, schools, libraries, disaster areas and physical therapy centers.
 Through the unique animal-to-human bond, visitation from a therapy dog can brighten a person’s day, lift spirits, reduce anxiety or stress and help motivate people through treatments.

 Therapy dogs are not to be confused with service dogs or emotional support dogs.
 Service dogs are trained to perform tasks for people with disabilities and are considered working animals, not pets.
 Emotional Support Dogs are prescribed by licensed mental health professionals to provide therapeutic support to persons with mental illnesses.